SuperKeeks/NESemu/README.md

 # SuperKeeks's NES Emulator #

 I've always found emulators fascinating.
 The fact you can play one platform within a completely different hardware architecture was magic to me.
-For this reason, I decided to write my own emulator, so I could get a decent grasp of how they work in the inside.
+For this reason, I decided to write my own emulator, so I could get a decent grasp of how they work under the hood.

 As for the platform, I picked the NES.
 It felt the right balance between complexity for the job (easy and well documented hardware and features) and nostalgia (the NES was my first ever console)

-During this trip I learned things like:
+During this trip I learnt things like:

 * How old game systems used to work and how games were made for them.
 * Refreshed my assembly language knowledge (which I haven't used since uni) and learnt 6502 assembly.